jv80/Data-Analysis-Project-Population-Educational-institutions/README.md

 # Population/Schools(Data Analysis Project)
-Population/Schools is a personal work that show different faces of data analysis and processing with real datasets.
+Population/Schools is a personal work that show different faces of data analysis and data processing with real datasets.
-The goal of this project is show examples of input/output data, data cleaning, visualization and data analysis.
+The goal of this project is to show examples of input/output data, data cleaning, visualization and data analysis.
 ## Datasets
 Two different datasets were used in this project:
 1. [Dataset of Vancouver census 2016 using the City's 22 local planning areas from City of Vancouver open data website](https://data.vancouver.ca/datacatalogue/censusLocalAreaProfiles2016.htm "City of Vancouver open data portal")